javirandor/passgpt/README.md

 In our work, we train PassGPT on the [RockYou password leak](https://wiki.skullsecurity.org/index.php/Passwords).

 ## Pre-trained models
-Contact us if you need access to our pretrained PassGPT models with a brief description of what they will be used for.
+We can provide access to our pretrained PassGPT models for research purposes upon request.
+Please, contact me and include your name, reference to previous work (e.g. Google Scholar or personal website), and a brief summary of the project where PassGPT will be used.

 ## Train your own model